tier2tickets/Knowledge-Base/content/integration/tier2forms.rst

 What we are doing with the data.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The data is used solely to append additional information to a support ticket previously created by the form user, or to create a new support ticket if a previous support ticket cannot be located.
-The data may be stored for development debugging purposes or future features.
+The data is stored for as long as the ticket is in our system.
-We will never sell, rent or share your personal information with a 3rd party, especially your email addresses and phone numbers, without your express permission, unless required by law.
+We will never sell, rent or share information submitted via Tier2Forms with a 3rd party, especially your email addresses and phone numbers, without your express permission, unless required by law.

 How customers can control their data.